hadarge/yoshi/README.md

   }
 }
 ```
-Make sure your node version is above 8.9.1
+Make sure your node version is 8.9.1 and above

 ```
 // .nvmrc